Al1002/cpp_clock/README.md

-# CPP CLOCK (V1.1)
+# CPP CLOCK (V1.2)

-A C++ Unix-based class for tracking real time.
+A C++ class for tracking real time.
+Includes Unix and MinGW implementation.

 Includes class `Clock`.
 It tracks real time (not thread time).

 Use with:
 `#include <clock.h>`

-Sample usage provided in src/test.cpp
+Sample usage provided in src/test.cpp.

-Includes CMake files for compiling and running the test file.
+Includes CMake files for compiling and running the test file, and CMake installation.

+The CMake package name is titled `clock` and contains the library `clock`.
+Use in CMake with `find_package(clock)`.

 Already compiled library + header in output.zip.
 Note: May not work with your environment.